-Based on our current plans and forecasted expenses, we expect that our cash and cash equivalents as of the filing date, May 12, 2022, will enable us to fund our planned operating expenses and capital expenditure requirements for at least the next 12 months from that date.
+Based on our cash and cash equivalents as of the filing date, August 12, 2022, our current plans and forecasted expenses and assuming receipt of the \$32.5 million initial payment we are entitled to under the Purchase and Sale Agreement, we expect that we will be able to fund our planned operating expenses and capital expenditure requirements into 2024 (see Note 13 Subsequent Events in the notes to the financial statements).
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our capital resources sooner than we expect.
 We will require additional capital in order to complete clinical development of CLS-AX.